Bill And Bea Idema Foundation

 The foundation operates as a private family foundation continuing the philanthropic legacy of Bill and Bea Idema.
 According to John Ball Zoo's tribute: "Bill and Bea Idema quietly and generously touched the lives of millions of people not just in Michigan but around the world.
 For decades they gave from their hearts never seeking recognition for their good works.
 They gave for the joy of giving and because they simply wanted to help others."

-Bea Idema (1922-2022) was described as "a nurse, philanthropist and an advocate for education, she supported many Christian, educational, and environmental organizations in West Michigan and across the globe.
+Bea Idema (1922-2022) was described as "a nurse, philanthropist and an advocate for education, she supported many Christian, educational, and environmental organisations in West Michigan and across the globe.
 Bill and Bea's generosity had no boundaries and impacted countless lives."

 Application Process & Timeline